-From an Oriental medicine perspective, a repetitive stress injury is seen as a disruption of the flow of Qi and

-Blood (Xue) within the area, and is associated with cold, dampness or wind penetrating the muscles and sinews.
-Acupuncture points, stretching exercises, herbal remedies and nutritional supplements are chosen to treat accordingly.
+From an Oriental medicine perspective, a repetitive stress injury is seen as a disruption of the flow of Qi and Blood (Xue) within the area, and is associated with cold, dampness or wind penetrating the muscles and

-In addition to reducing the swelling, inflammation and pain, acupuncture addresses any headaches, neck pain, shoulder stiffness and sleeping problems that often accompany this condition.
-Your treatment may also take into account any underlying conditions that contribute to its development, including posture, obesity, rheumatoid arthritis, thyroid problems, diabetes and hormonal changes of pregnancy and menopause.
+In addition to reducing swelling, inflammation and pain, acupuncture also addresses headaches, neck pain, shoulder stiffness and sleeping problems that often accompany this condition.
+Your treatment may also take into account any underlying conditions that contribute to its development, including posture, obesity, rheumatoid arthritis, thyroid problems, diabetes and hormonal changes due to pregnancy or menopause.

-If you or someone you know suffers from a repetitive stress injury, please call to find out more about how acupuncture and Oriental medicine can help you.
+If you or someone you know suffers from carpal tunnel syndrome or a repetitive stress injury, call and make an appointment today!